timfoil/ClipBot/README.md

 # ClipBot
-Inspired by the original (Airhorn Bot)[https://github.com/discord/airhornbot].
+Inspired by the original [Airhorn Bot](https://github.com/discord/airhornbot).
 Makes it possible to add new sounds and organize your own sound collections.

 ## Sound organization